 The role of cooperatives in the peace-building process has strongly been advocated by the cooperative movement and strategically defined by our member Confecoop in the 2016 work program called " Cooperatives for Colombia 2016-2020.
 Our contribution for Peace!
 "66.
 This programme contains a series of public policy guidelines presented to the national government in order to facilitate the construction of a normative framework that will allow the strengthening of existing cooperatives, and the creation of new and more cooperatives in the local communities.
-Some points have a high relevance for our sector: 1) the development of rural areas of cooperatives providing services to farmers; 2) the creation of cooperatives of SMEs and individual producers; 3) the creation of cooperatives, especially in emerging sectors such as tourism, arts, entertainment and recreation, environmental protection, etc.; 4) the development of social cooperatives, in particular those aimed at the social and work integration of vulnerable persons such as the victims of the armed conflict (displaced women and others).
+Some points have a high relevance for our sector: 1) the development of rural areas of cooperatives providing services to farmers; 2) the creation of cooperatives of SMEs and individual producers; 3) the creation of cooperatives among young people, in particular individual producers' cooperatives and worker cooperatives, especially in emerging sectors such as tourism, arts, entertainment and recreation, environmental protection, etc.; 4) the development of social cooperatives, in particular those aimed at the social and work integration of vulnerable persons such as the victims of the armed conflict (displaced women and others).